“A lighthouse is such a potent image: practical, because lives depend on it, and

 the Keeper’s house and Whistle house.
 Accommodations are basic — bring your own

 linens, towels, food and drinking water.
 You could also stay in a newly renovated US Coast Guard Lighthouse located in Pocasset.
-This beautiful and historic home offers 3 bedroom and 2.5 baths.
-Yarmouth is home to a unique vacation rental that has incorporated a lighthouse into the design.
-A cozy sitting room occupies the area where the light would be.
 Whether staying in a “lighthouse” vacation rental or not, the next time you stay on Cape Cod, Nantucket, or Martha’s Vineyard, see how many of these lighthouses you can visit.
 The * starred lighthouses are still operational.

 - Nobska Point Lighthouse-Woods Hole